titon/toolkit/docs/guideline.md

 * Must use contexts that are passed to each child.
     * Must have a `uid` field.
-* Must have a `component` property that is appended as a CSS class name.
+* Must have a `uniqueClassName` property that is appended as a CSS class name.
 * Must have an ID on the generated HTML element.
 Can easily be achieved with `Component.formatID()`.

 ## 3) File Structure ##